Healthy Working Life Board - Monday 22 September 2025, 9:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin, Mayor of West Yorkshire - 0:28:44

-Because we could end up in a situation where because government have asked us to deliver
+Because we could end up in a situation where because government have asked us to deliverthis at speed, we just increase the spending for local delivery.

 That can't be the solution because we've seen that not everything is working and the landscape